oasci/reptar/docs/source/file.rst

 File conversion
 ===============

-A group from any file type can be directly converted to a dictionary using :meth:`~reptar.reptar_file.File.as_dict`.
+A group from any file type can be directly converted to a dictionary using :meth:`~reptar.File.as_dict`.

 .. automethod:: reptar.File.as_dict
     :noindex: